Radiohead: 2015–2016: A Moon Shaped Pool

 Radiohead began work on their ninth studio album in September 2014.
 In 2015, they resumed work in the La Fabrique studio near Saint-Rémy-de-Provence, France.
 The sessions were marred by the death of Godrich's father and Yorke's separation from his wife, Rachel Owen, who died from cancer in 2016.
-Work was interrupted when Radiohead were commissioned to write the theme for the 2015 James Bond film Spectre; after their song, "Spectre", was rejected, Radiohead released it on the audio streaming site SoundCloud on Christmas Day 2015.
+Work was interrupted when Radiohead were commissioned to write the theme for the 2015 James Bond film Spectre.
+Their first submission, "Man of War", was rejected as it had not been written for the film.
+After their second submission, "Spectre", was also rejected, Radiohead released it on the audio streaming site SoundCloud on Christmas Day 2015.

-Radiohead's ninth studio album, A Moon Shaped Pool, was released in May 2016 on Radiohead's website and online music stores, followed by retail versions in June via XL Recordings.
-It was promoted with music videos for the singles "Burn the Witch" and "Daydreaming", the latter directed by Anderson.
+Radiohead's ninth studio album, A Moon Shaped Pool, was released digitally in May 2016, followed by retail versions in June via XL Recordings.
+It was promoted with music videos for the singles "Daydreaming" (directed by Anderson) and "Burn the Witch".
 The album includes several songs written years earlier, including "True Love Waits", and strings and choral vocals performed by the London Contemporary Orchestra.
-It was Radiohead's sixth UK number-one album and reached number three in the US.
-It was the fifth Radiohead album nominated for the Mercury Prize, making Radiohead the most shortlisted act in the award's history, and was also nominated for Best Alternative Music Album and Best Rock Song (for "Burn the Witch") at the 59th Annual Grammy Awards.
+It became Radiohead's sixth UK number-one album and reached number three in the US.
+It was the fifth Radiohead album nominated for the Mercury Prize, making Radiohead the most shortlisted act in Mercury history, and was nominated for Best Alternative Music Album and Best Rock Song (for "Burn the Witch") at the 59th Annual Grammy Awards.
 It appeared on several publications' lists of the best albums of the year.

-In 2016, 2017, and 2018, Radiohead toured Europe, Japan, and North and South America, including headline shows at the Coachella and Glastonbury festivals.
+In 2016, 2017 and 2018, Radiohead toured Europe, Japan, and North and South America, including headline shows at the Coachella and Glastonbury festivals.
+They were joined again by Deamer.
 The tours included a performance in Tel Aviv in July 2017, disregarding the Boycott, Divestment and Sanctions campaign for an international cultural boycott of Israel.
 The performance was criticised by artists including Roger Waters and Ken Loach, and a petition urging Radiohead to cancel it was signed by more than 50 prominent figures.
-Yorke responded in a statement: "Playing in a country isn't the same as endorsing the government.
+In a statement, Yorke responded: "We don't endorse Netanyahu any more than Trump, but we still play in America.
+Playing in a country isn't the same as endorsing the government.
 Music, art and academia is about crossing borders not building them, about open minds not closed ones, about shared humanity, dialogue and freedom of expression."